-Goodwill amounted to EUR 859 million and represents 32% of total assets as at 31 December 2022.
-The goodwill is allocated to four cash generating units (CGUs).
+Goodwill amounted to EUR 859 million and represents 33% of total assets as at 31 December 2023.
+The Goodwill is allocated to four cash generating units (CGUs).

-Management prepared a value-in-use model to estimate the present value of forecasted future cash flows for each CGU, which was compared with the carrying value of the net assets of each CGU.
+Management prepared a value-in-use model to estimate the present value of forecasted future cash flows for each CGU, which was compared with the carrying value of the net assets of the CGU.